 As 2020 slogs on, the live music industry has scrambled to bring audiences an opportunity to be more present than they can be during live streamed concerts from the artists’ homes.
 The latest trend in bridging the social distance is drive-in concerts.
 Acts as varied as the Avett Brothers, Nelly, Keith Urban, and Los Lobos have all brought their shows to sites that were mostly neglected until the coronavirus pandemic hit.

 Curious to see how this approach works, I jumped at the chance to see the Lemonheads at the Yarmouth Drive-In on Cape Cod.
-The experience was mostly a positive one, but attendees should temper expectations: the drive-in concert is a temporary balm.
-Yes, it will bring familiar feels to those who miss the full concert experience, but it does not deliver the feeling of connection and communion that pre-pandemic shows did.
-To use the admittedly tacky, yet classic “music as a drug” analogy, the drive-in concert is a little like nicotine gum or methadone: It quells the cravings but doesn’t deliver as much of a high.
+The experience was mostly a positive one, but attendees should temper expectations: drive-in concerts are a temporary balm.
+Yes, they will bring familiar feels to those who miss the full concert experience, but they do not deliver the feeling of connection and communion that pre-pandemic shows did.
+To use the admittedly tacky, yet classic “music as a drug” analogy, drive-in concerts are a little like nicotine gum or methadone: They quell the cravings but don’t deliver as much of a high.